 6. Grip installation

-To determine which grip is meant to cover the throttle body simply look down the end of your grips.
+To determine which grip is meant to cover the throttle body simply look down the end of each grip.
 The one with a larger opening will be used on the throttle side.
 If you have grips that are identical, you can still install it, it may just prove to be a little more difficult.

 Grips are meant to be snug and stick to the handlebars.
 This may lead you to believe you should twist and tug and pry to get them on.
 Well, you’re wrong.
 It will disfigure the rubber and make the grip look terrible.
-It’s better to apply some kind of quick-drying liquid/lubricant to the inside of the grip and then push the grip on. without the twisting, tugging, and prying.
-Many people use isopropyl alcohol; I’m currently staying with my parents and two sisters, so I used hairspray.
+It’s better to apply some kind of quick-drying liquid/lubricant to the inside of the grip and then push the grip on.
+Many people use isopropyl alcohol; I used hairspray.
 It’s slick when wet and acts as an adhesive between the grips and handlebars when it dries.
-Spray a moderate-to-liberal amount on the inside of the grip and push the grip directly onto the handlebar.
-If may take a bit of force patience to get the grip completely on – don’t get carried away with how much pressure you’re applying, though.
+Spray a healthy amount on the inside of the grip and push the grip directly onto the handlebar.
+If may take a bit of force and patience to get the grip completely on.
 If it gets stuck, try spraying more hairspray under the grip and continue pushing.
-If the grip gets stuck when it’ almost completely on DO NOT ADD MORE FORCE, HIT IT WITH A HAMMER, OR ANYTHING OF THAT NATURE.
-The rubber compound that motorcycle grips are made of are relatively soft, and even though it doesn’t seem like it, the ends of your new handlebars are sharp enough to cut through your grips and mangle their ends.
+If the grip gets stuck when it’ almost completely on DO NOT ADD MORE FORCE.
+The rubber compound that motorcycle grips are made of are relatively soft and the ends of your new handlebars are sharp enough to cut through your grips and mangle their ends.
 If applying more hairspray and carefully pushing doesn’t work at this stage, simply reattach your bar ends or install your new bar end mirrors (see below for instructions) and the grip should compress.